pete-the-programmer/pete-the-programmer.github.io/index.md

 The topics that are commonly discussed include:

 - ![TDD](images/redgreenrefactor.png)
 Test driven development.
-What it means, getting started in your own team, and how it fits within the design and relaiablity aspects of software large and small.
+What it means, getting started in your own team, and how it fits within the design and reliability aspects of software large and small.

 - ![F#](images/Fsharp.png)
 F#.
 The functional language from Microsoft, and sister language to C#.
 Why you should use it, how it fits within the .Net ecosystem, and how your team can reap the benefits of functional programming.